kaushik74/dockerized-dotnet-microservice/README.md

-# .NetCore-Microservice
+# dockerize dotnet microservice
-Hands on Microservices with .Net Core with Swagger integration

-Microservice Architecture (MSA) is an architectural style of designing application using collection of services.
-A microservices architecture consists of a collection of small, autonomous services.
-Each service is self-contained and should implement a single business capability.
+Dockerizing the .net core Api with SQL Server database.

+Docker will help in create, deploy and orchestration of the application using containers.
+Docker provides the ability to package and run an application in a loosely isolated environment using docker containers.

+<ins>**Docker Image:**</ins>

+Docker Image is a combination of file system comprised of multiple layers of a preconfigured operating system environment.
+Docker Image is like a template with the all the necessary files and parameters.

+<ins>**Docker Container**</ins>

+Docker Container is an instance of the docker image which is used for running the application.

-In this article I will discuss creating microservices using .net core step by step.
-I would like to make this article as multi part article with below topics.
+As mentioned in the previous article I will discuss creating I will discuss creating microservices using .net core step by step.
+I would like to make this article as multi part article with below topics which would help in building the production grade microservices application.

-1. Dockizing the API
+1. [Microservices with .Net Core with Swagger integration] (https://github.com/kaushik74/.NetCore-Microservice)
 2. Using RabbitMQ for .Net Core Microservices
 3. Using Redis cache in .Net Core Microservices
 4. Distributed Transactions